TristanCacqueray/tristancacqueray.github.io/content/weiqi/initiation.md

   - weiqi
 ---

-This document contains instructions to introduce the game, according to [Comment transmettre sa passion aux débutants](https://www.youtube.com/watch?v=4uRUuZNVvqM).
+This document contains instructions to introduce the game, according to [Comment transmettre sa passion aux débutants](https://www.youtube.com/watch?v=4uRUuZNVvqM) by MDZ.
 An experienced player can follow this procedure to teach the game to a complete beginner.

 ## Atarigo